 - 1/2 teaspoon salt

-- When cooking is complete, use a natural release for 10 minutes and then release any remaining pressure
+- When cooking is complete, use a full natural release, or if in a hurry, release pressure after it rests for 10 minutes, then release any remaining pressure

 - Fluff the rice with a fork.
 Serve immediately.

 - Freeze any extra rice in resealable freezer bags.
 I love having it on hand for quick rice bowl dinners and fried rice

 - Cook rice in broth for extra flavor